-If you’re one of the millions who’ve ditched the work commute, you might be wondering what the best work environment is.
-For many remote workers, heading to a coffee shop might be the first space to consider.
+If you’re one of the millions who’ve ditched your work commute, you may be asking yourself this: what’s the best work environment for me?
+For many remote workers, heading to a coffee shop might be the first space to consider, after home offices.
 However, when weighing a coworking space vs coffee shop, there are plenty of pros and cons to consider.

 Remote Work Trends